moebrowne/multi-ssh-key-manager/README.md

 If you want to also see the absolute paths to the keys use `--paths`

+### Flags

+When you list out your keys there are a number of flags that can be assigned against each key:

+- [PRV] The private key is present
+- [PUB] The public key is present
+- [SYM] This key is a symlink to another key

 ## Remove A Key

 To remove a key you can use: